nagypeter/medrec-rr/README.md

 ```
 docker build -t medrec-monolith .
 ```
-8. Start the container with
+8. Run the `medrec-monolith` container image that we built in the previous step
 ```
 docker run -d -p 7001:7001 --name medrec medrec-monolith
 ```